, , ,

 What are business rates?

 Business rates are taxes designed to help fund services in your local authority.
-The government charges business rates on properties like offices, shops, pubs, and warehouses – most non-domestic properties will attract business rates.
+The government charges business rates on properties like offices, shops, pubs, and warehouses – most non-domestic properties will need to pay business rates.

 They may also be charged where only part of a building is used for non-domestic purposes.